Eshan05/ClutterHunter/docs/ScannerSpike.md

   hard-link allocation.
 - Results land in a compact contiguous arena with `u32` relationships and a packed name pool.
 The webview receives a maximum of 100 rows per query.
-- The current UI explicitly labels this backend as traversal.
-It does not claim MFT performance or silently switch from a failed raw scan.
+- Eligible NTFS targets now select the raw MFT backend by default, matching eDirStat's MFT-first behavior.
+A recoverable raw/UAC failure is shown before the Scan control offers an explicit traversal retry; backends never switch silently.
+- Raw progress streams both parsed-entry count and physical allocated bytes.
+  The allocation accumulator uses the same unnamed-data, named-stream, directory, and hard-link ownership rules as final arena construction rather than displaying MFT bytes read as disk usage.

 ## Raw NTFS Backend

-The Rust fast path is implemented behind the helper boundary, but is not yet the UI default.
+The Rust fast path is implemented behind the helper boundary and is the default for eligible NTFS targets.
 Its current pipeline:

-1. creates a random per-scan named pipe whose ACL grants only the current Windows user, then launches the narrow helper through the `runas` verb;
+1. creates separate random per-scan data and cancellation pipes whose ACLs grant only the current Windows user, then launches the narrow helper through the `runas` verb;
 2. verifies the connected pipe client PID plus a protocol-version, nonce, helper-PID, and target handshake before accepting scan data;
-3. reads the NTFS boot sector and `$MFT` data-run map from the raw volume;
+3. opens the direct DOS volume path with eDirStat's proven sharing and sequential non-buffered flags, plus a separate buffered handle for the NTFS boot sector, `$MFT` data-run map, and journal queries;
 4. overlaps four reusable, 4096-byte-aligned 4 MiB reads with parallel record parsing while reusing the validated raw-volume handle;
 5. applies update-sequence fixups and parses resident/non-resident attributes;